bright/bright-tresury/backend/README.md

 There is a script to create some presets:

 -   create council: `node blockchain-scripts.js 1`.
 After executing wait until the candidates become members
--   create and reject a proposal to fill in the pot and create some bounties (funded and approved): `node blockchain-scripts.js 2`.
-After this step wait until one of the bounties gets funded (the spend period ends).
+-   create and reject a proposal to fill in the pot: `node blockchain-scripts.js 2`.
+After this step wait until the spend period ends.
+-   create some bounties (funded and approved): `node blockchain-scripts.js 3`.
+After this step wait until the bounties gets funded (the spend period ends).
--   propose some curators and accept them to have funded bounty with curator voting and an active bounty, reward some bounty: `node blockchain-scripts.js 3`.
+-   propose some curators and accept them to have funded bounty with curator voting and an active bounty, reward some bounty: `node blockchain-scripts.js 4`.

 2. Council memebrs